2021-2022 School Year

 What is the age requirement for kindergarten?

-The “cut off” date for birthdays is October 1st for the year in which you are applying.
-For example, your child needs to be 5 years old on or before 10/1/21 if you are applying to kindergarten for the 2021-2022 school year.
+The “cut off” date for birthdays is October 1st for the year you apply.
+For example, your child needs to be 5 years old on or before 10/1/21 if you apply to kindergarten for the 2021-2022 school year.

 What is the enrollment timeline?